 And finally, because it’s often an impulse driven purchase.
 Impulse is a hard need to satisfy online with physical products.
 You need the product to be widely available geographically so it’s never far from the delivery location.
 And you need an order to delivery system that can quickly respond to an order and deliver the product.

 Impulse shopping online

-But if you search on Uber Eats for Coca-Cola, you can only satisfy your impulse need for Coca-Cola through third-party restaurants.
+On Uber Eats, if you want to order Coca-Cola, you can only satisfy your impulse need through third-party restaurants.
 You need to order your Coke with some sort of food.

 So you get your Coke from places like Pizza Hut, Subway or Hungry Jacks.